Heart Diseases & Disorders

-Circulatory: High blood pressure and coronary artery disease (blockage in the pipes of the heart) are the main causes of blood vessel disorders.
-The results, such as stroke or heart attack, can be devastating.
-Fortunately, there are many treatment options.
+Circulatory : High Blood Pressure and coronary artery disease (causing blockages in the pipes (arteries) that supply blood to the heart) are the main causes of blood vessel disorders.
+They can result in a stroke or heart attack, which can be devastating.
+Fortunately, there are many preventative and treatment options.

-Structural: Heart muscle disease (cardiomyopathy) and congenital abnormalities (problems present from birth) are two problems that can damage the heart muscle or valves.
+Structural : Heart muscle disease (cardiomyopathy) and congenital abnormalities (problems in the development of the heart and blood vessels which are present from birth) are two problems that can damage the heart muscle or valves.

 Arrhythmias that start in the heart’s upper chambers, the atria, include: